-Whether you’re cooking a full-on vegetarian feast this Christmas or you’re seeking a few veg-tastic extras to cater for a mix of diets, Jamie Oliver is here to help you out.
-With his classic, no-nonsense, flavour-forward flair, Jamie shares his recipes for the ultimate Christmas Day vegetarian centerpieces, from nut roast to stuffed squash, and a few delicious extras to go with it.
+Whether you’re cooking a full-on vegetarian feast this Christmas or you’re seeking a few meat-free extras to cater for a range of dietary requirements, Jamie Oliver is here to help you out.
+With his classic, no-nonsense, flavour-forward flair, Jamie shares his recipes for the ultimate Christmas Day vegetarian centrepieces, from nut roast to stuffed squash, and a few standout extras to go alongside.
 Stuck for a flavoursome gravy?
 Jamie shows you how to add depth of flavour to vegan gravy and how to ramp up a good stuffing without the sausages.

-Jamie has pulled out all the stops in this recipe, packing his vegetarian nut roast with squash, quinoa and chestnuts, apricots and spices, and cooking it in a spicy tomato sauce for a nutty, slightly sweet, spiced and filling roast that both vegetarians and meat-eaters will go mad for.
+Jamie packs this vegetarian nut roast with squash, quinoa and chestnuts, apricots and spices, and cooks it in a spicy tomato sauce.
+It’s a nutty, slightly sweet, and beautifully spiced roast that both vegetarians and meat-eaters will love.

-Stuffed with chestnuts, cranberry rice and Christmas spices, this baked butternut squash is a show-stopping recipe that makes a brilliant centrepiece dish for your festive table.
+Stuffed with chestnuts, cranberry rice and Christmas spices, this baked butternut squash is a show-stopping recipe and will make a brilliant centrepiece dish for your festive table.

-Packed with different nuts, dried fruit, nutty butternut squash and sage, as Jamie says, this veggie stuffing, "looks amazing and will get everyone really excited when you bring it to the table”.
+Packed with a variety of nuts and dried fruit, as well as butternut squash and sage, this veggie stuffing, according to Jamie, “looks amazing and will get everyone really excited when you bring it to the table”.

 Depth of flavour is crucial to a good gravy.
-Without animal fat to add richness, clever use of a few storecupboard condiments and port will do the job for you.
+Without animal fat to add richness, clever use of a few storecupboard condiments and port will do job nicely.
 Dried porcini is also key here, slowly fried for big flavour.

 With sticky, caramelised onions, sweet garlic, bay, fresh thyme and buttery puff pastry, this is Jamie’s easy and savoury twist on a tarte tatin.
 Top with goat’s cheese for some festive indulgence.